rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

 ## 10.6 Restricting and redacting materials

 ### 10.6.1 Restricting materials
-For restriction policies, see [Section 7 Restriction policies](https://github.com/rose-collectionservices/collection-services-manual/tree/master/07-RESTRICTION%20POLICIES).
+For restriction policies, see [Section 8 Restriction policies](https://github.com/rose-collectionservices/collection-services-manual/tree/master/08-RESTRICTION%20POLICIES).

 * Items that are restricted should be foldered separately:
 	* If the entire folder is restricted, title it as you normally would.
 Then at the end of the title write [Restricted until YEAR] if the restriction end date is known.
 Otherwise simply write [Restricted].
  	* If only individual items in a folder are restricted, separate those items from the rest of the contents of the folder and folder them separately.
 Handle the original unrestricted folder and the new restricted folder as a series of folders by giving both folders identical titles then adding [1 of 2] and [2 of 2] at the end of the title.
 If necessary you can use a [MSS separation sheet](https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/EStul3EWAvVLqf7lTER_dfwBhGOl41Y5ZoEes6wzQYkZJQ?e=I8Ddew) or [an EUA separation sheet](https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/ER0YmElt_wVApRIfeUUaq9cB1uAjrYWzz7TYQgMD5YlfKw?e=AcC5UV) to document the separation of the restricted items; however, typically this is not necessary because giving the folders the same title is sufficient, as it indicates that the contents were originally part of a single folder.
 At the end of the restricted title write [Restricted until YEAR] if the restriction end date is known.
 Otherwise simply write [Restricted].
 * For items restricted for preservation reasons, when possible create access copies or digital surrogates for fragile material, so that the access copy can be made available to researchers while the original fragile item remains restricted.
 * Materials deemed restricted must be boxed separately and should be boxed in a way that facilitates providing access to the material once the restrictions have expired.
 For example, if there are multiple levels of restriction in a collection, box materials subject to the same restriction end date together; for example, box all materials that can be opened to researchers in 2030 together.
 When the restriction expires, the box can simply be relabeled and restrictions governing access notes removed.
 * Labels on restricted boxes must be stamped RESTRICTED.
-See [6.9.3 Labeling restricted material](#693-labeling-restricted-material)
+See [10.9.3 Labeling restricted material](#1093-labeling-restricted-material)

-For restriction notes, see [5.1.18 Conditions Governing Access.](https://github.com/rose-collectionservices/collection-services-manual/tree/master/05-DESCRIPTION#5118-conditions-governing-access)
+For restriction notes and making materials non-requestable in ASpace, see [6.1.18 Conditions Governing Access.](https://github.com/rose-collectionservices/collection-services-manual/tree/master/06-DESCRIPTION#6118-conditions-governing-access)

 ### 10.6.2 Redacting materials